li-lab-mcgill/gtm-decon/README.md

 ```

 ## Preparing data:
-See toy_dataset.tar.gz for format of training data (based on pancreatic scRNA-seq data)
+See pancreas_dataset.tar.gz for format of training data (based on pancreatic scRNA-seq data).
+See decon.sh and DEgenes.sh shell scripts for sample scripts.

 To run GTM-decon, the following files are required: